mbernier/mbernier.com/my-website/src/content/articles/change-your-gmail-address.md

 ---
-title: "Updating Your Gmail Address After a Name Change (Personal & Workspace)"
+title: Updating Your Gmail Address After a Name Change (Personal & Workspace)
-date: 2025-05-15
+date: 2025-05-15T00:00:00.000Z
 description: |
   A step‑by‑step guide for anyone who’s changed their name—whether through marriage, divorce, gender transition, or another life event—and now needs their email address to match.
 Covers both free @gmail.com accounts and Google Workspace business accounts, with tips to keep every message and stay in control of how you reply.
+categories:
+  - Tutorials
+  - Productivity
 ---

 > **why this guide matters 💌**